On the equivalence of all models for $(\infty,2)$-categories

-If \(X\) is an arbitrary scaled simplicial set then we say that an edge in \(X\) is invertible if its image in \(\C\) is invertible for any scaled anodyne \(X \hrar \C\) with \(\C\) a weak \(\infty\)-bicategory (this does not depend on the choice of such a \(\C\)). \end{define}
+If \(X\) is an arbitrary scaled simplicial set then we say that an edge in \(X\) is invertible if its image in \(\C\) is invertible for every scaled anodyne \(X \hrar \C\) with \(\C\) a weak \(\infty\)-bicategory. \end{define}

+\begin{rem} Notice that the notion of invertible edge for a scaled simplicial set is well-defined, since it does not depend on the choice of the weak \(\infty\)-bicategory \(\C\) and of the scaled anodyne map \(X \hrar \C\). \end{rem}

 \begin{rem} More explicitly, if \(\C\) is a weak \(\infty\)-bicategory then \(e\colon x \to y\) is invertible in \(\C\) if and only if there exist triangles of the form